sr320/course-FISH510-2025/resources/papers/paper-list.md

-# FISH 510: Comprehensive Paper List
+# FISH 510: Paper List
-**Marine Organism Resilience and Epigenetics - 20 Key Papers**
+**Marine Organism Resilience and Epigenetics - Papers**

-This document provides a curated list of 20 essential research papers covering all major topics in marine epigenetics and organism resilience.
+This document provides a curated list of research papers covering all major topics in marine epigenetics and organism resilience.
 All papers are publicly accessible and have been verified for authenticity.

 ---